Yozpoz64/personal-website/sophsite/about.markdown

 <b>Professional Experience (Geospatial)</b>

+Feb 2021-present: Graduate Teaching Assistant (GISCI242 and ENVSCI203)

+<p class="tab">ENVSCI203: Teach a lab where students construct and modify environmental models in Excel and Netlogo.
+These models range from logistic population models to stochastic agent-based virus spreads.</p>

+<p class="tab">GISCI242: Taught a computer lab, instructing and supporting students in their assignments that revolve around spatial analysis and cartography to intermediate levels of complexity (e.g. multi-criteria evaluation, spatial interpolation, basic web mapping and 3D modelling).</p>

-Feb 2021-present: Geospatial Research Assistant
+Feb 2021-July 2021: Geospatial Research Assistant

 <p class="tab">Continuing my summer work designing a virtual reality GISystem.
 Expanded on tethered experience  to  a standalone  system that ingests video files, extracts and validates telemetry and projects them into a virtual environment.
 Currently working on an interpolation algorithm for fixing anomalous GPS trackpoints.</p>

-Feb 2021-present: Teaching Assistant (GISCI242)

-<p class="tab">Teach a computer lab, instructing and supporting students in their assignments that revolve around spatial analysis and cartography to intermediate levels of complexity (e.g. multi-criteria evaluation, spatial interpolation, basic web mapping and 3D modelling).</p>

 Nov 2020-Feb 2021: Summer Researcher